Best Film for the Pentax P30T

-The best film to use in the Pentax P30t will be based on the lighting conditions, lens, and type of film you want to use.
+The best film to use in your Pentax P30T will be based on the lighting conditions, lens, and if you want to shoot color or black & white.

-Working with an ISO 400 35mm or higher speed will enable you to eliminate being weighed down with a flash or tripod.
+Getting an ISO 400 35mm or higher speed will let you avoid being weighed down with a tripod or flash.

-Kodak UltraMax 400 - The film can be used in a plethora of lighting conditions and is a very good pick for a 35mm color film.
-Using this film you should be able to handhold the P30t in lots of circumstances.
+Kodak UltraMax 400 - This film handles a wide variety of lighting conditions well and is a great choice for a 35mm color film.
+Using this film you should be able to handhold the P30T in the vast majority of scenarios.

-Expect pictures to appear slightly warm with amazing colors.
+Expect pictures to look slightly warm with pleasant skin tones.

-Fujifilm photos tend to have cooler colors with notable greens and blues compared to Kodak.
+Fuji images appear to have cooler tones with stronger blues and greens, compared to Kodak.

-In addition, if you own a medium format camera, it's also offered in 120 film format.
+In addition, if you have a medium format camera, Lomography 800 is also for sale in 120 film format.

-Kodak Portra 400 - Among photography enthusiasts online, Portra 400 is undoubtedly the most frequently used color film emulsion.
-Overexpose the film by 1 or 2-stops to get the look and feel the film is known for.
+Kodak Portra 400 - Among the enthusiasts online, Portra 400 is hands down the most frequently used color 35mm film emulsion.
+Overexpose the film by 1 or 2-stops to get the style the film is well known for.

 Black and White Film